ozark-lang/ozark/README.md

 This is the official Ozark repository.
 Ozark is hosted & developed on GitHub.

-Ozark is an elegant, open-source programming language.
-Through strict code standards, Ozark enables new tools for generating software.
+Ozark is a readable open-source programming language.
+Through strict code standards, Ozark enables new tools for building software.

 ## Some Handy Links